mchorse/blockbuster/MANUAL.md

 ## Director block

-*Director block* is a special block, that comes with this mod, which is responsible for managing scene (like real life director).
+*Director block* is a special block, that comes with this mod, which is responsible for managing the scene (like a real life director).
 Its purpose is to tie together actors and cameras.

-With the power of *director block* you can playback all registered actors together without having to setup big contraptions from redstone and command blocks.
+With the power of the *director block* you can playback all registered actors together without having to setup big contraptions from redstone and command blocks.

-To register an actor or a camera to *director block*, you should use *register item*.
-Right click on actor or camera first, to take a sample of entity's UUID onto *register item*, and then right click *register item* on *director block*.
+To register an actor or a camera to the *director block*, you should use *register item*.
+Right click on an actor or a camera first, to take a sample of entity's UUID onto *register item*, and then right click *register item* on the *director block*.
-If you have succesfully registered the entity (actor or camera), you'll get message in the chat that entity was succesfully registered.
+If you have succesfully registered the entity (actor or camera), you'll get a message in the chat that entity was succesfully registered.

-When you'll register your actors and cameras, you'll be able to use full potential of this mod.
-Already recorded actors will be played when you'll start recording another actor, and cameras will disappear when *director block* starts playing and will appear again when *director block* will stop playing.
+When you register your actors and cameras, you'll be able to use full the potential of this mod.
+The recorded actors will be played when you'll start recording another actor, and cameras will disappear when the *director block* starts playing and will appear again when it stops playing.

 When the camera is registered to your *director block*, you can switch between cameras using `[` and `]` keys (`[` is for previous, and `]` is for next